chiefmurph/MAUC/README.md

 If I accept,
 then people visiting this site will see that someone is working on "EnhanceFigure1", for example.
-If you think
-"Hey, I want to enhance Figure 1, too!" then contact the other participant and coordinate.
+If that person also wants to enhance Figure 1, he/she should coordinate with you.

 Play around with some code to create your visualization.
 Submit more pull requests.
 Keep submitting them until you are done.
 This way, anyone who may want to jump in on the development can stay up to speed.
-(Easiest way to stay up to speed?
+Easiest way to stay up to speed?
-Sync often.)
+Sync (Github Desktop) or Pull (Rstudio) often.

 Or...